 The Order of the Arrow is Scouting's National Honor Society, chartered by the National Council of the Boy Scouts of America.
-Youth and adult Wewanoma Lodge leaders will occasionally be present during the weeks of camp.
-We also have an OA Camp Chief that is a paid member of Camp Perry summer camp staff that will act as a liaison, as well as normal staff duties.
-The OA Camp Chief will also coordinate Wednesday night's OA Callout Ceremony, starting in the Liston "Bowl" at 8:30 PM.
+Youth and adult Wewanoma Lodge leaders occasionally will be present during the weeks of camp.
+We also have an OA Camp Coordinator, a paid member of Camp Perry summer camp staff, that will act as a liaison for OA activities, and fulfill other staff duties.
+The OA Camp Coordinator will organize Wednesday night's OA Callout Ceremony, starting in the Waterfront Amphitheater at 8:30 PM.

 Wewanoma Lodge also supports camping and Camp Perry year around in myriad ways, just one of which is sponsoring several Camperships for scouts.
-We will hold an Ice Cream Social on Thursday night during each week of camp in the OA Lodge.
+The Lodge holds an Ice Cream Social on Thursday night during each week of camp in the OA Lodge.